Restoring Your Solid Surface Sink

-As much as these solid surface materials provided an option to granite tops and stainless steel sinks, they lose their luster over time and use.
-Sometimes the solid surface tops can crack and need repairing, but most often the sinks just become dull looking and dingy.
+As much as these solid surface materials provide an option to granite tops and stainless steel sinks, they lose their luster over time and use.
+Sometimes the solid surface tops can crack and need repairing, but most often the sinks just become dull-looking and dingy.

 Michael Chotiner, master carpenter and writer, explained that if you find that you want to look for a new kitchen sink, you can try big box home improvement centers who carry a wide variety of sink options.

-To restore your solids surface sink back to its original luster, all you need is:
+To restore your solid surface sink back to its original luster, all you need is:

-- An abrasive cleaner like Comet®, Ajax®, Bar Keepers Friend®
+- An abrasive cleaner like Comet, Ajax, or Bar Keepers Friend

 - An abrasive pad